-These grounds for disciplinary action, including those described more thoroughly later in this policy, apply whenever the student's conduct is reasonably related to school or school activities, including, but not limited to:
+The grounds for disciplinary action also apply whenever the student's conduct is reasonably related to school or school activities, including but not limited to:

-- 1. On school grounds before, during, or after school hours or at any time when the school is being used by a school group - 2.
-Off school grounds at a school-sponsored activity, or event, or any activity or event which bears a reasonable relationship to school - 3.
-Traveling to or from school or a school activity, function or event.
+- 1. On, or within sight of, school grounds before, during, or after school hours or at any time; - 2.
+Off school grounds at a school-sponsored activity or event, or any activity or event that bears a reasonable relationship to school; - 3.
+Traveling to or from school or a school activity, function, or event; or - 4.
+Anywhere, if the conduct interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function, including but not limited to, conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member; or (b) endanger the health or safety of students, staff, or school property.